hriteshMaikap/notion-to-gh-pages/README.md

 # Notion to GitHub Pages Automation Tool

-A powerful Python CLI tool that automates the conversion and deployment of Notion pages to GitHub Pages, streamlining content publishing workflows for developers and content creators.
+A Python CLI tool that automates the conversion and deployment of Notion pages to my GitHub Pages.

 ## Project Overview

-This project solves the challenge of manually exporting Notion content and deploying it to static sites.
-As a developer, I recognized the inefficiency in the traditional workflow: writing in Notion, exporting as Markdown, downloading images, and manually uploading to GitHub Pages.
-This tool automates the entire pipeline, from API fetching to git commits.
+This project solves the challenge of manually exporting Notion content, converting to a markdown (with an LLM maybe!) and deploying it to static sites.
+As a developer, I wanted to automate this workflow: writing in Notion, exporting as Markdown, downloading images, and manually uploading to GitHub Pages.
+This tool automates the entire pipeline, from API fetching, to git commits.

-### Key Features
+### What did I achieve?
-- **Async Notion API Integration**: Efficiently fetches page content using Notion's REST API with proper error handling
+- **Async Notion API Integration**: Efficiently fetches page content using Notion's REST API with proper error handling (and pagination)
-- **Intelligent Block Conversion**: Converts Notion blocks (headings, lists, code, equations, images) to clean Markdown
+- **Intelligent Block Conversion**: Converts Notion blocks with rich text and equations (headings, lists, code, equations, images) to clean Markdown
 - **Image Management**: Automatically downloads and relocates images with URL rewriting for static hosting
 - **Git Automation**: Optional auto-commit and push to GitHub Pages repositories
 - **CLI-Driven Workflow**: User-friendly command-line interface with configuration management